kokkos/ProgrammingGuide/benchmarks.md

 ```

 When parallelizing the outer loop via OpenMP,
-C++17 standard parallel algorithms or CUDA the
-optimal layout depends on the hardware.
+C++17 standard parallel algorithms, or CUDA, the optimal layout depends on the hardware.
 On CPUs the compiler will vectorize the inner loop over
 `j` and thus a unit-stride access on the second dimension
 of `A` is optimal.
 On GPUs no implicit auto-parallelization
 happens and thus the first dimension must be accessed with
-a unit-stride.
+a unit stride.
 Being able to make this layout change in the
-data type, means that the algorithm can stay the same across
+type means that the algorithm can be generic over
 different architectures.

 Results: Compiler Comparison